Health and Safety Guide When Travelling To Bali

 It’s important to get adequate cover before you leave Australia.
 Fail to take out travel insurance and you might come home with a very expensive medical bill.

-Some of the most common insurance claims are:
+According to SmartTraveller, some of the most common insurance claims are:

 • Moped or motorcycle accident injuries